mp-375 - mp-375 - Medical Policies

 DESCRIPTION OF PROCEDURE OR SERVICE:

-Transcutaneous electrical nerve stimulation (TENS) describes the application of electrical stimulation to the surface of the skin at the site of pain.
+Transcutaneous electrical nerve stimulation (TENS) describes the application of electrical stimulation to the surface of the skin.
 TENS may be applied in a variety of settings (i.e., the patient’s home, a physicians’ office, or in an outpatient clinic).

 TENS has been used to treat chronic intractable pain, post-surgical pain, and pain associated with active or post-trauma injury unresponsive to other standard pain therapies.
 It has been proposed that TENS may provide pain relief through release of endorphins in addition to potential blockade of local pain pathways.
 TENS has also been used to treat dementia by altering neurotransmitter activity and increasing brain activity that is thought to reduce neural degeneration and stimulate regenerative process.
 Percutaneous electrical nerve stimulation is similar to TENS, but uses micro-needles that penetrate the skin instead of surface electrodes.
 Interferential stimulation (MP #073) uses a modulated waveform for deeper tissue stimulation, and is believed to improve blood flow to the affected area.